 If you've been given some feedback that you deem to be negative, then use it as a tool to change.
 By acting on criticism instead of wallowing in it, you can turn a negative into a positive, helping you to not only build confidence but also really improve your practice.

-5. Steer clear of Negative Nancy's
+5. Steer clear of Negative Nellie's

 Do you find yourself surrounded by teachers who complain and moan about, well, everything?
 Although all teachers face challenges, it doesn't help to constantly focus on them in a negative way.
 If you notice that the people around you are always winging, change you surround yourself with.
 Look for those teachers who are trying to be and are positive about their job.